Actress Zara Phythian and husband jailed for child sex offences

 Marke also sexually abused another girl on his own.

-At Nottingham Crown Court, Phythian, who is 37, was jailed for eight years while her husband, who is 59, was sentenced to 14 years.
+At Nottingham Crown Court, Phythian, who is 37, was jailed for eight years while her husband, 59, was sentenced to 14 years in prison.

+Judge Mark Watson said Marke was the "driving force behind the abuse".

+"Most people have held, and continue to hold you in high esteem.
+That's due to the positive impact of your work [as martial arts instructors]," he said.

 Marke and Phythian both denied the offences but were found guilty by a jury and sentenced at the same court on Monday.